 Make Sure the Straps are Adjusted to the Proper Tension

-Additionally, the one-piece strap with a Y shape that connects the two straps must be placed securely beneath the ears.
-Once you’ve made these adjustments and tightened the straps, you can give them a gentle tug to ensure they’re securely in place.
-Take the time to adjust your straps to ensure appropriate tension.
-You’ll be able to provide a comfortable and secure fit for your bicycle helmet, increasing your overall safety while riding.
+Additionally, the Y-shaped one-piece strap connecting the two straps must be placed securely beneath the ears.
+Once you’ve made these adjustments and tightened the straps, gently tug on them to ensure they’re securely in place.

 Proper Bike Helmet Adjustment